Top

 • Deciding the Verdict: The appellate court may decide that the verdict and sentence should remain as-is.
 In this case, the appellant may have the opportunity to file an appeal with another, higher court.

 Don't wait to seek legal representation for your appeal.
-Contact Weintraub & Alper Legal today to discuss your case with a skilled Atlanta criminal appeal attorney.
+Contact Weintraub & Alper Legal today to discuss your case with a skilled Atlanta criminal appeals attorney.

 What Happens if There Were Errors Made During the Trial?